Estimated reading time: 9 minutes

 If I told you that your sex life could get better with time, would you believe me?

-We’re often fed the lie that sex only diminishes with age, and that eventually, we won’t even be interested in sex.
-We’re told to enjoy sex while we’re in our prime because the end of sexual desire is a given and we’re powerless over the outcome.
+We’re often fed the lie that sex only diminishes with age and that, eventually, we won’t even be interested in sex.
+We’re told to enjoy sex while we’re in our prime because the end of sexual desire is a given, and we’re powerless over the outcome.
 But in my work with thousands of couples as a licensed professional counselor, I’ve seen that we have more power to influence our sex lives than we realize.

-Appreciate the Gift
+1. Appreciate the Gift of Sex

 Sex is a gift from our masterful Creator.
 In fact, an entire book of the Bible (Song of Solomon) is dedicated to the beautiful exchange of sexual intimacy between a husband and wife.
-But when we put that gift on the back burner of life as many married couples often end up doing, we miss out on the process of becoming better people just as much as we miss out on the process of becoming better lovers.
+But when we put that gift on the back burner of life, as many married couples often end up doing, we miss out on the process of becoming better people just as much as we miss out on the process of becoming better lovers.
 That’s because I believe the two can go hand in hand.

 When we have sex with our spouse, we’re given the opportunity to give and receive in the most vulnerable ways.
 We’re invited to love, serve, and be sensitive to and aware of our spouse’s needs.
 We can learn so many life lessons from the process of becoming better lovers.

 And while those lessons don’t have an age limit, they do require some intentionality.
-A better sex life isn’t something that just happens along the way, it’s something you have to create.
-And know that a healthy sex life isn’t about having more sex, it’s about having better sex.
+A better sex life isn’t something that just happens along the way; it’s something you have to create.
+And know that a healthy sex life isn’t about having more sex.
+It’s about having better sex.
 Here are four ways to improve your sex life, no matter what age or stage you’re in.

-1. Put Effort into Your Relationship
+2. Put Effort into Your Relationship

 The health of your relationship is the fuel that keeps your sex life burning brightly.
 When it comes to having better sex, what happens above the sheets in marriage is just as significant as what happens under the sheets.